AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration-sinch.md

 1. Click **[!UICONTROL Submit]** when you finished the configuration of your API credentials.

-After creating and configuring your API credential, you now need to create a channel surface for SMS messages.
+After creating and configuring your API credential, you now need to create a channel configuration for SMS messages.
 [Learn more](sms-configuration-surface.md)

 ## Sinch MMS API credentials {#sinch-mms}